celo-org/make-crypto-mobile-hackathon/gloweNFT/Readme.md

 - Francesco Dainese, RUST/SMART CONTRACT ENGINEER
 - Daniele Trebbi, UI/UX DESIGNER

+##### NFT, Gaming and Creator Track: Build an application to mint, sell or manage non-fungible tokens.

 #### Project Description
 Nowadays, people are used to see new NFT marketplaces being created.
 Nevertheless, they lose focus of what the intrinsic value of an NFT really is: Art.